DJKozak/djkozak.github.io/README.txt

 all carousels - See the class lecture about carousels and follow the usability guidelines - turn off the automatic start feature all carousels - style all the images -- maybe as thumbnails, at least provide some sort of decent margin

-timeline - Use a smaller number of years than originally (don't have time to do it all for the class) timeline - Use a carousel to flip between A and B sides of each single timeline - Year shadow boxes should fit better timeline - Year circles need an icon; maybe a clock or calendar symbol?
+timeline - Use a carousel to flip between A and B sides of each single timeline - Year shadow boxes should fit better timeline - Year circles need an icon; maybe a clock or calendar symbol? timeline - Update the alt text on the flip sides of the images

 img's - check the alt and title properties on all of them to be sure they are correct